RongyuXia/rongyuxia.github.io/_pages/about.md

 ## About Me

-I am an Associate Professor in the Department of Applied Mechanics and Engineering at Sun Yat-sen University.
+I am currently an Associate Professor in the Department of Applied Mechanics and Engineering at Sun Yat-sen University.
 My research interests include:

-* Wave Dynamics in Materials and Structures
+- *Wave Dynamics in Materials and Structures*
-* Elastic Metamaterials
+- *Elastic Metamaterials*
-* Structural Health Monitoring
+- *Structural Health Monitoring*

 ### 💼 Professional Experience